 P.E Bike Sports And Safety Program

 We are a former elementary school teacher and a professional BMX rider who both share a passion for getting kids active on bikes.
 We took our extensive knowledge and worked with numerous PE teachers to create an exciting, all-inclusive bike safety and sports program.
 Our mission is to provide benefit to both the kids and the P.E teacher.
-Our program is one of a kind, in that we give the P.E teacher 10-15% of the total sales!
+Our program is one of a kind, in that we give back $400-$2000 to the school’s P.E department.

 Our bike safety and sports program is taught during school hours by the P.E teacher.
 The program emphasizes the cardiovascular and speed elements from BMX racing, the excitement and control from freestyle BMX and the awareness and balance from mountain biking.

 P.E teachers are always looking for unique and fun ways to get kids active.
 Not only is our program fun, but it meets all the TEKS on bike safety for the state of Texas.
 BMX and other bike sports are increasing in popularity each year.
 Our program is the perfect way to get kids excited about physical fitness.

 Enough BMX bikes with brakes for every kid in the entire class.

 All Protective gear.
 Including bike helmets, knee pads and elbow pads.

 A unique and easy to use mobile bike storage solution.